 In hospitals, full evacuation can be more dangerous than the fire itself.
 Patients on ventilators, in surgery, or in critical care can't be safely moved quickly.
 Our zone-based system allows you to evacuate only the affected area while protecting adjacent zones—that's the "defend in place" strategy required by NFPA 101.

 Electrocautery and surgical smoke trigger standard detectors constantly.
-Our OR-specific detectors use advanced algorithms that can distinguish between surgical smoke (which dissipates quickly) and actual fire smoke (which grows).
-We've reduced OR false alarms by 96% in partner hospitals.
+OR-specific detectors use algorithms that can distinguish between surgical smoke (which dissipates quickly) and fire smoke (which grows).
+Effectiveness depends on sensor type, placement, and OR ventilation—confirm on datasheet.

 Yes.
 When a detector triggers, the relevant nursing station sees the alert immediately on their existing displays.
 Staff can also get mobile notifications, and we can integrate with overhead paging for code announcements.
 We work with all major nurse call manufacturers.